Antonin Scalia Law School

-The Antonin Scalia Law School (previously George Mason University School of Law) is the law school of George Mason University, a public research university in Virginia.
+The Antonin Scalia Law School is the law school of George Mason University, Virginia's largest public research university.
 It is located in Arlington, Virginia, roughly 4 mi west of Washington, D.C., and 15 mi east-northeast of George Mason University's main campus in Fairfax, Virginia.

-U.S. News & World Report ranks the school 30th among American law schools, 12th among public schools, and third in the Washington metropolitan area, behind Georgetown University Law Center and George Washington University Law School.
-In 2021, the school had 604 students in its J.D., JD/MBA, and JD/MPP programs and 187 students in its LL.M. and J.M. programs.
-The median LSAT score among incoming J.D. students in 2022 was 166, and the median GPA was 3.83.
-The passage rate for first-time takers of the Virginia bar exam in July 2021 was 92%, second among Virginia's eight law schools.
+The law school is accredited by the American Bar Association (ABA).
+The school is known for its conservative ideological leaning in law and economics.
+It is named after former Supreme Court Justice Antonin Scalia.

 History

 George Mason University School of Law was authorized by the Virginia General Assembly in March 1979 and was founded on July 1, 1979.
 The school started as the International School of Law (ISL), which opened in 1972 in a classroom at the Federal Bar Building on Pennsylvania Avenue in Washington, DC.
 In 1973, it moved into the home of former United States Chief Justice Edward Douglass White on Rhode Island Avenue, and in 1975 purchased the old Kann's Department Store in Arlington.
 Despite the growth, ISL could never obtain accreditation.

-In 1976, it discussed a merger with George Mason University, which expressed interest in setting up a law school.
+In 1976, ISL discussed a merger with George Mason University, which expressed interest in setting up a law school.
 In 1978, the Virginia State Council of Education denied GMU's proposal to start a law school and encouraged a merger with ISL instead.
 Later that year, the Council advised against allowing that merger, but the Virginia state legislature nonetheless approved the merger in early March 1979.

-The school became fully accredited by the American Bar Association in 1986, but was still not widely known during the late 1980s.
-Since then, however, its rankings have risen rapidly, from 45th in 2020 to 30th in 2023.
+The law school became fully accredited by the American Bar Association in 1980.
+Since then, its ranking among U.S. law schools has risen rapidly, being ranked 31st in the United States in 2025, according to U.S. News & World Report.

 In 2016, the school received $30 million to rename itself for Antonin Scalia, the late United States Supreme Court justice.
 The Charles Koch Foundation provided $10 million of the donation, with the remaining $20 million coming from an anonymous donor.
-On March 31, Mason's Board of Visitors approved the renaming.
-School officials soon announced a new name: Antonin Scalia Law School, a decision ratified by the State Council of Higher Education for Virginia on May 17.
-In 2022, ProPublica reported that the anonymous donor was Barre Seid, a businessman and philanthropist known for his donations to conservative causes.
+On March 31, 2016, Mason's Board of Visitors approved the renaming.
+The initially approved name was announced as "Antonin Scalia School of Law", which quickly received attention when the public began to note the acronym would spell out a profanity.
+To remedy the situation, school officials soon announced a new name: Antonin Scalia Law School, a decision ratified by the State Council of Higher Education for Virginia on May 17, 2016.
+In 2022, ProPublica reported that the anonymous donation made in 2016 was allegedly from Barre Seid, a businessman and philanthropist known for his donations to conservative causes.

+In 2019, the law school received a gift of $50 million, the largest ever received by the university, from the estate of Allison and Dorothy Rouse to "fund a chair or chairs that will promote the conservative principles of governance, statesmanship, high morals, civil and religious freedom and the study of the United States Constitution".